-The average lease term remaining to expiry across the portfolio, weighted by contracted rent.
+KPI and definition The average lease term remaining to expiry across the portfolio, weighted by contracted rent.
+Relevance to strategy The WAULT is a key measure of the quality of the portfolio.
+Long leases underpin the security of our future income.

-The WAULT is a key measure of the quality of the portfolio.
-Long leases underpin the security of our future income at 30 June 2023 (2022: 17.5 years to break and 19.4 years to expiry)
+16.5 years to break and 18.4 years to expiry at 30 June 2024

-17.0 years to break and 18.9 years to expiry
+(2023: 17.0 years to break and 18.9 years to expiry)